christianblais/searchify/README.md

 ### In place autocomplete

 Searchify can also be used in a form.
-For example, let's say that a post belongs to a user of your choice.:
+For example, let's say that a post belongs to a user of your choice

     <%= form_for(@post) do |f| %>
         <div class="field">